All Episodes

 So she got away with it because the fix was in.

-But we what we've learned this week is so far worse than what we ever thought could have happened.
+But what we've learned this week is so far worse than what we ever thought could have happened.

 Because then on top of it, then we've got, oh, let's see.

-A dossier built on Russian government, Russian lies, salacious details about Donald Trump.
+Hillary has a bought and paid for Russian government, according to the Grassley Graham memo, a dossier built on Russian government, Russian lies, salacious details about Donald Trump.

 What was the point of that?

-What was the point of fusion GPS in testimony, Glenn Simpson testifying that, oh yeah, he tried to coordinate disseminating this false information to the compliant news media in this country.
+What was the point of Fusion GPS in testimony, Glenn Simpson, testifying that, oh, yeah, he tried to coordinate disseminating this false information to the compliant news media in this country?

 Well, what was the point originally?